Understanding Prop 65 Requirements for Amazon Sellers

 Product description warnings must appear early in the description text, preferably in the first paragraph, using bold formatting and clear language that customers can easily understand.
 Include specific chemical names rather than generic "harmful chemicals" language to meet regulatory requirements.

-Amazon's amazon seller brand registry sellers can utilize A+ Content to create dedicated warning sections that provide detailed compliance information while maintaining professional product presentation.
+Amazon's Brand Registry sellers can utilize A+ Content to create dedicated warning sections that provide detailed compliance information while maintaining professional product presentation.
 This approach allows comprehensive chemical disclosure without compromising product appeal.

 Common Violation Patterns and Prevention Strategies